-Túath prides itself on being the fastest growing approved housing body in the country with nearly 800 units delivered in 2017.
-The main method of this delivery is via Turney acquisitions with private developers.
-Túath has access to a variety of financial streams including the Department of Housing, Planning & Local Government, the Housing Finance Agency, European Investment Bank and the main pillar Lending institutions.
+Tuath is one of the largest approved housing body’s in the country that owns or manages over 6,800 homes nationwide.
+Tuath has access to a variety of financial streams including the Department of Housing, Local Government & Heritage (DHLGH), the Housing Finance Agency (HFA), European Investment Bank (EIB) and the main pillar lending institutions.

-Túath purchases additional units above developer’s Part V obligations on new build schemes and unfinished estates whilst maintain and creating sustainable communities.
+Tuath purchases additional units above developer’s Part V obligations on New Build schemes and unfinished estates whilst maintaining and creating sustainable communities.

 Private leasing was introduced as a method of using private housing stock to provide social housing, via long term leasing.

 The initiative allows the private owner to enter into a long term lease agreement, normally between 10 and 20 years with Tuath who in turn rent the units to people on the relevant Local Authority housing list.

 Private leasing provides many benefits including; meeting housing need, occupying vacant units, guaranteed monthly rents to the owner, a fixed term lease, regular inspections by our staff and a property returned to the owner with vacant possession, if required at the end of the term.

 Tuath are currently working with a number of developers and Local Authorities to provide social housing at various locations throughout the Country.
 If you are interested in working with the Association on this initiative, please contact our Head of New Business & Development, Martin Loughran via email – email@example.com or New Business & Development Manager Aileen Gallagher – firstname.lastname@example.org